Determining the outcome of a match (association football): Drawing of lots

 Between 1867 and 1970, the laws of the game said nothing about the means by which ties should be broken in a tournament which required a definitive result.
 The most common practice, as seen in the 1928 Olympics "consolation final" and the semi-final of the 1968 European Championships, was to use a random procedure such as drawing of lots or tossing a coin.

 Use of corner-kicks as tiebreaker

 Despite the 1923 law mentioned above, the Dublin City Cup (until the 1960s) and Dublin and Belfast Inter-City Cup (in the 1940s) used corner count as a tiebreaker in knockout rounds.

 Penalty shoot-out

 The use of drawing of lots was "discontinued" by the International Football Association Board at its 1970 meeting, to be replaced by the penalty shoot-out.

 Golden goal

-The golden goal, originally known as "sudden death", was a procedure introduced experimentally in 1993, by which the first team to score during extra-time was declared to be the winner.
+The golden goal, originally known as "sudden death", was a procedure introduced experimentally in 1993, by which the match ended immediately if a goal was scored during extra-time and the team scoring it declared to be the winner.
 The golden goal was used at the 1998 and 2002 World Cup tournaments, before being abolished in 2004.
 During the latter part of this period, a variant known as the "silver goal" was also used.